 This is not just an issue in the United States.
 E-waste recycling has actually been done at a higher rate in Europe than in the United States.
 A full-fledged e-waste recycling plant recently opened in Karnataka in South India, a country that generates an estimated 2.5 million tons of e-waste per year.

-Conclusion: The global recycling market was valued at $9.84 billion in 2012, and is expected to keep growing by more than 20 percent through 2019.
+The global recycling market was valued at $9.84 billion in 2012, and is expected to keep growing by more than 20 percent through 2019.

 The market has also been fueled by growing privacy and security concerns.
 With so much critical data stored on laptops, smart phones, tablets and other devices, consumers are increasingly reluctant to simply discard them until they can be certain no one will be able to access that information in the future.

-eWaste1 offers a complete destruction of all drives through their in-house shredder that will grind and chop it into small pieces, making it impossible for someone else to recover personal information.
+Great Lakes Electronics Corporation offers a complete destruction of all drives through their in-house shredder that will grind and chop it into small pieces, making it impossible for someone else to recover personal information.

 They can even record the shredding of those drives so anyone interested can watch it being destroyed.